 Note: If you are feeling stuck, trying Googling “editorial calendar images.”
 You’ll find that many organizations and people post and share their editorial calendars online.

-Each time you are alerted to be mindful take a few seconds to be present to what you’re doing and where you are.
-Ask yourself, “What might I share in the current moment?”
-You do not have to write down your answer or share what you decide.
-The purpose of this reflection is to make a habit of looking at your environment with a lens towards sharing and to note patterns in what you find to share.
+You do not have to share what you notice.
+Rather, the purpose of this reflection is to make a habit of looking at your environment with a lens towards sharing and to note patterns in what you find.

-Because people interact with media as a habit, we need to learn to create the content they’re looking for so that we can feed their habit consistently.
-But it’s not always easy to sustain the habit of content creation.
-In other sections of this course we’ve shown ways you can stockpile, plan, and pre-populate a content calendar.
-Here are some resources to inspire your creativity and make creation a habit you can sustain.
+Because people interact with media as a habit, we are expected to create content to feed such habits.
+That can be a challenge.
+In other sections we’ve shown ways to stockpile, plan, and pre-populate a content calendar.
+Here we share resources to inspire your creativity and make creation a habit you can sustain.

 # 2 – Unstuck

-Unstuck is a set of web-based tools to use when you feel stuck, and for any reason.
-Consisting of free tools and advice as well as subscription and fee-based applications, Unstuck offers practical advice for everything from trying to do too much, to holding yourself to an unreasonable level of perfection, to re-kindling your inspiration.
-When you sign up for Unstuck’s e-newsletter you get a bundle of ideas weekly that help keep you focused and productive.
+Unstuck features free tools and advice as well as subscription and fee-based applications to use when you feel stuck.
+Unstuck offers practical resources for coping with everything from trying to do too much, to holding yourself to an unreasonable level of perfection, to rekindling your inspiration.
+When you sign up for Unstuck’s e-newsletter, you get a weekly bundle of ideas that help keep you focused and productive.

 # 3 – Morning Pages, Julia Cameron

-Morning Pages is a daily habit for creativity that asks you to write—free-form and long-hand—for three pages every morning.
-Their purpose is to clear your mind of the things that are in your immediate consciousness; a clearing exercise to free your mind and open pathways through which creativity and insight can enter.
+Morning Pages is a daily habit for creativity that asks you to write—free-form and longhand—for three pages every morning.
+The purpose is to clear your mind of things in your immediate consciousness to open pathways through which creativity and insight can enter.

 # 4 – The Power of Habit, Why We Do What We Do in Life and in Business, by Charles Duhigg

-Journalist Charles Duhigg wrote this compilation of stories that reflect the science of habits and the conditions necessary for changing them.
-Even if his specific examples don’t resonate with your own life or organization, his explanation and guide to the ways you can adopt habit-forming and habit-changing behaviors is practical and based on the book’s research.
+This compilation of stories by journalist Charles Duhigg reflects on the science of habits and the conditions necessary for changing them.
+Even if his specific examples don’t resonate, his explanation and guide to the ways you can adopt habit-forming and habit-changing behaviors is practical and based in research.

 # 5 – If You Want to Write: A Book about Art, Independence and Spirit, by Brenda Ueland

-This book about writing has been called the best ever written on the subject.
 “Whenever I say ‘writing’ in this book,” Ueland says, “I also mean anything that you love or want to do or make.”
 If you ever feel short of inspiration, we advise an afternoon with this important book.
-“Everyone is talented, interesting, and has something to say.”

 Digital media runs 24/7.
 With this constantly in the background, it can be difficult to log off and take the time you need to relax or cultivate space for yourself.
-As you take on new obligations, what boundaries might you need to draw?
 How can new digital engagement projects feed you energetically rather than taxing limited attention and time?
-How will you decide when you need to say “no” and how might saying “no” help you do your job better?
+What boundaries might you need to draw?
+How will you decide to say “no” and how might saying “no” ultimately help you do your work better?

 What role is your organization playing in distraction culture?

-Having the world at our fingertips is an alluring distraction from the world that surrounds us.
-Individuals are interacting with one another online more and more, but these forms of engagement also draw us into our phones and devices, away from in-person relationships.
-As you expand your organization’s digital engagement, how might you think about your role in this “distraction culture”?
+Having the virtual world at our fingertips is an alluring distraction from the world that surrounds us.
+Individuals are interacting with one another online more and more, but these forms of engagement also draw us into our phones and devices and away from in-person relationships.
+As you expand your digital engagement, how might you think about your role in this “distraction culture”?
 How could your digital engagement foster connections both on- and off-line?